Acceptance and Evaluation of Undergraduate Transfer Credits

 Consortium Agreement

-Occasionally, students may need to take a course for their degree or certificate program through another college or university.
-The Consortium Agreement is a process where a student can add credits from another institution (Host School) to the credits or enrollment at Minnesota State Mankato (Home School) in an effort to increase their credit load and possibly the amount of financial aid.
-Credits completed at another institution(s) through a consortium agreement will be considered as resident (local) and reflected on the transcript along with the name of the institution where the courses were completed.
-Procedures for requesting a consortium agreement can be found at: https://www.mnsu.edu/campushub/programs/special/consortium/
+Students may need to take a course for their degree or certificate program through another college or university.
+The Consortium Agreement is a process where a student can add credits from another institution (Host School) to the credits or enrollment at Minnesota State Mankato (Home School) to increase their credit load and the amount of financial aid.
+Credits completed at other institution(s) through a consortium agreement will be considered as resident (local) and reflected on the transcript along with the name of the institution where the courses were completed.
+Procedures for requesting a consortium agreement can be found here.

 Minnesota Transfer Curriculum (MnTC)